isomerpages/govtech-stp/_familial-ties-lane/overview.md

 title: Overview
 permalink: /scpr-familial-ties-lane/overview
 ---
 The <b>Familial Ties Lane (FTL)</b> is a Safe Travel Lane that facilitates entry of immediate family members of Singapore Citizens (SC) / Permanent Residents (PR), and PR in-principle approval holders into Singapore.

 SC/PRs may return to Singapore without the need for any Entry Approvals and should refer to [this page](/sc-pr/requirements-and-process) for more information.
-Travellers who are fully vaccinated and are returning from Brunei and Germany from 8 Sep 2021 onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.
+If you are ineligible for entry via FTL, return to this menu to explore other Safe Travel Lane options.

+---
 The table below is a quick overview of the key FTL features and requirements.
-Travellers and applicants who have been approved to travel to Singapore via the FTL should refer to [this page](/scpr-familial-ties-lane/requirements-and-process) for the full entry process.
-Travellers who are not eligible for entry via the FTL may return to [this menu](/arriving/overview) to explore other Safe Travel options.

 <table>
 <thead>
 <tr>